 What causes tooth sensitivity and how is it treated?

-Some of the causes of sensitivity include: tooth bleaching agents, toothpaste additives (not fluoride), gum recession, excessive plaque on teeth, overzealous brushing, cracked teeth, and acidic foods.
-Tooth grinding also can result in exposed dentin and contribute to sensitivity.
+Some of the primary causes of tooth sensitivity include: tooth bleaching agents, toothpaste additives (not fluoride), gum recession, excessive plaque on teeth, overzealous brushing, cracked teeth, and acidic foods.
+Tooth grinding also can result in exposed dentin and contribute to tooth sensitivity.

 Sensitivity can be treated in a number of ways.
 The most fundamental thing is to maintain good brushing and flossing habits.
-Ceasing use of the causative agent combined with use of a anti-sensitivity toothpaste works well.
+Ceasing use of any substance that is causing you tooth discomfort, combined with use of an anti-sensitivity toothpaste works well as a first step.
+If you do have a dental problem such as a cracked tooth or excessive plaque build-up, we can repair that damage in our offices.
+In addition, I recommend a custom mouth guard to protect the teeth from grinding if that’s the cause of your sensitivity.
 Severe cases may require use of a prescription anti-sensitivity agent.
-A custom mouth guard will protect the teeth from grinding if that’s the cause of sensitivity.

 If you would like more information about our dental services, we welcome your questions.
 Dr. Charles Stanfield, DDS, is conveniently located near the corner of Highway 68 and Penny Road in High Point, NC, in the Deep River Pointe Office Center within the Penny Lake Business Park.
 Call us today at (336) 884-8989 to make an appointment.